swe.: Fjällig bläcksvamp | nor.: Matbleksopp | fin.: Suomumustesieni | dt.: Schopftintling

-The shaggy manes are considered an excellent edible mushroom when young – as long as the hat is not yet spread out and the lamellae are still white or pink.
+The shaggy manes are considered an excellent edible mushroom when young – as long as the hat is not yet spread out and the gills are still white or pink.
 Redish and black parts are considered no longer suitable for kitchen use.
-The rapid decay is the only reason that this mushrooms are not available in markets or by other commerciall means.
+The rapid decay is the only reason that these mushrooms are not available in markets or by other commerciall means.

 It has a delicate consistency and a mild aroma.
 The mushroom has to be used very quickly, as even young specimens soon melt away after harvesting and are then no longer edible.
 If you have no imidiate use for the mushrooms you can freez them.
 Very young mushrooms can also be dried (e.g. in a dehydrator) and make very tasty dried mushrooms – they can be used to make a delicious seasoning powder.

 The mushroom contains the constituent Coprin, which can cause poisoning if it is combined with alcohol so the common opinion is to stay sober while enjoying your meal.
-However, young specimens usually have a very (very) low Coprin concentration wherefore most people are not affected when combing shaggy manes with alcohol.
-Note also that the mushroom tastes very bitter raw and is incompatible.
+However, normal specimens usually have a very (very) low Coprin concentration wherefore most people are not affected when combing shaggy manes with alcohol.
+Note also that the mushroom tastes very bitter raw and is inedible.

-Usually the mushrooms are very clean and do not need much cleaning.
+Usually shaggy manes are free of dirt and do not need much cleaning.
 Brush off the remaining dirt.
 If you use them in a soup you can also rinse them under water.
 If you plan to fry them you should avoid this since the mushroom itself contains already a lot of water.
-The stems should be cut very low since they are very tasty and often compared to asparagus – hence the name asparagus mushroom.
+The stems should be cut at the base since they are very tasty and often compared to asparagus – hence the name asparagus mushroom.

 Our recipe of choice here are fried shaggy manes, served on bread (with butter).